sigaostudios/angular-nps/README.md

 # angular-nps
-Angular Net Promoter System &reg; feedback form
+Angular Net Promoter System&reg; feedback form

 ## Synopsis
 Angular NPS provides an easy-to-use NPS form for use on your site.